 A task scheduling discipline in which tasks of equal priority are executed for a specific period of time before being preempted by another task.

 TLS

-An acronym for Thread-Local Storage [Dre13].
+This term is an acronym for Thread-Local Storage [Dre13].
 TLS is available in C11 and C++11.
 The support for TLS depends on the CPU port [RTE].

 TMCB